nus-unix-workshop/2021-s1/docs/zoom.md

 You will be prompted to enter your NUSNET ID and password.
 Follow the instruction on the screen.

+## Using Zoom Desktop Client

+Some students have reported issues when trying to join a breakout room when using Web version of Zoom (i.e., connecting through a Web browser).

+Please join the workshop by using the Zoom application instead of through a Web browser.

 ## Links to Join Zoom

 The Zoom session information will be/have been sent to you privately.
 Check